 The Marble palace near the Chorbagan in North Kolkata built in 1835 by Rajendra Mallick is famed for its art collection of masterpieces by Reuben and paintings by various renowned international artists such as Reynolds, Van Gogh and Rembrandt.

 The Shobhabazar Rajbari is one of the grandest Bengali style houses ever built.
-It was build by the Royal family of Shobhabazar in Kolkata, and the grandeur is only palpable to the eye.
+This historical place in Kolkata was built by the Royal family of Shobhabazar in Kolkata, and the grandeur is only palpable to the eye.

 The historical places in Kolkata are world renowned for their significance to the Indian independence struggle.
 Which of these historical places in Kolkata would you wish to visit?
 Let us know in the comments below!